ligato/cn-infra/docs/tutorials/02_plugin-deps.md

 }
 ```

-Now when `Log` and `Cfg` are initialized we can use them.

-The plugin logger, `Log` can be used to log some message at different log levels.
+After initializing `Log` and `Cfg`, they can be used.
+Let's log a few messages:

 ```go
 func (p *HelloWorld) Init() error {